 The words lawyer and attorney are often used interchangeably to describe an individual who is licensed to practice law and provides legal services on behalf of clients.
-Is there a difference between attorney vs. lawyer?
+Is there a distinction between attorney vs. lawyer?
 Are the words really synonymous?

 Lawyer vs. Attorney - Which is Correct?